 - You find yourself having to turn the volume higher when you listen to music, the radio or television

 Some causes of hearing loss include damage to the inner ear, a buildup of earwax, infections and a ruptured eardrum.
 To understand how hearing loss occurs, it can be helpful to understand how you hear.

 Hearing occurs when sound waves reach the structures inside your ear, where the sound wave vibrations are converted into nerve signals that your brain recognizes as sound.

 Your ear consists of three major areas: outer ear, middle ear and inner ear.
 Sound waves pass through the outer ear and cause vibrations at the eardrum.
-The eardrum and three small bones of the middle ear — the hammer, anvil and stirrup — amplify the vibrations as they travel to the inner ear.
-There, the vibrations pass through fluid in the cochlea, a snail-shaped structure in the inner ear.
+The eardrum and three small bones of the middle ear amplify the vibrations as they travel to the inner ear.
+There, the vibrations pass through fluid in a snail-shaped structure in the inner ear (cochlea).